-Lane Lindeman, PA-C, is a member of the area’s largest orthopedic and physical therapy team at DCH.
+Lane Lindeman, PA-C, is a member of the area’s largest orthopedic and physical therapy team at MCHS – Dickinson.
 A graduate of Northern Michigan University and the University of North Dakota, Lindeman has more than five years of experience providing excellent care to patients.

-Lindeman is located at Dickinson County Healthcare in Iron Mountain at the Dickinson Orthopedic Practice.
+Lindeman is located at Orthopedic Practice at Dickinson – Marshfield Medical Center in Iron Mountain.
 He is currently accepting new patients and is available for appointments, preventative care, medical care, and ongoing patient care.